• Skip to primary navigation

 These small batch carrot cake cupcakes with brown butter cream cheese frosting are perfectly spiced, moist, and easy to make.
 They're the perfect dessert for a small Easter celebration - or any time a carrot cake craving strikes!

-close up side view of a cupcake topped with a swirl of frosting this Recipe
+A carrot cake cupcake topped with a swirl of cream cheese frosting on a speckled plate surrounded by carrots. this Recipe

 Jump to: